emb-riscv/specs-markdown/README.md

 * TBD
 * History

-This document is released under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).
+This document is released under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license.